How to Care for a Toddler’s Teeth

 And then it hit me.
 I suddenly knew without a doubt that I should not use fluoridated toothpaste until she’s older (probably closer to two as the AAP used to recommend) for one very basic reason: That toothpaste, no matter how beneficial it may for her tooth enamel, will not even end up on her teeth – it will end up in her stomach!

-I have pretty much come full circle from where I started, yet I understand so much more about teeth and oral health than I used to.
+I have pretty much come full circle from where I started, yet I understand so much more about teeth and oral health and caring for a toddler’s teeth than I used to.
 I plan to keep asking questions so that I can continue to make the best decisions for my daughter’s oral and overall health, and I hope you will do the same.

 Tell me how you care for your toddler’s teeth in the comments!